-If you're ill or disabled, you may be able to apply for Employment and Support Allowance (ESA) from the government, which offers you:
+If you're ill or disabled, you may be able to apply for Employment and Support Allowance (ESA).
+This offers you:

 - financial support if you're unable to work